thejjw/link-visited-tooltip-chrome-extension/README.md

 3. Enable "Developer mode" (top right).
 4. Click "Load unpacked" and select the `extension` folder.

+**Alternatively, install from the [Chrome Web Store](https://chromewebstore.google.com/detail/link-visited-tooltip/eknakfmjakcfjkemkanekcakbnjfkbnc)**
+_(Note: The Chrome Web Store version may not always have the latest updates.)_

 ## Usage

 - Hover your mouse over any link on a webpage.